Zero-Trust Networks: Principles and Best Practices

 Effective zero trust requires more than policy definitions alone.
 Practical implementation strategies include:

 - Identity-Aware Proxies: Enforce authentication and authorization at the application layer, integrating with identity providers and MFA.
+Reverse proxies like NGINX play a key role.

 - Micro-Segmentation Tools: Use software-defined controls to isolate services and enforce per-connection policies.
+This is common in microservices architectures and modern cloud environments.

 Benefits of Zero Trust